Eczema (mate harehare) is a common skin condition that causes redness, inflammation, dryness and itching of your skin.

 - Apply all over your body, not just where there is eczema.

-- Apply steroid creams and ointments when required.
+Apply steroid creams and ointments when required

 - Ask your doctor or nurse to fill in an eczema action plan so you know what cream to use where and how often.

-Managing infected eczema
+How is infected eczema treated?

 Infected eczema needs to be treated with an antibiotic.
 See your doctor or nurse if you have the following symptoms: